 Thus, I kept my RSVP intact and joined the lovely women after I’d completed and uploaded yesterday’s post.
-I was exhausted from lack of sleep the prior night, our first night back in Marloth since I kept awakening wanting to see if any visitors were stopping by.
+I was exhausted from lack of sleep the previous night, our first night back in Marloth, since I kept awakening, wanting to see if any visitors were stopping by.

-“Settle down,” I reminded myself, “They’ll be plenty of time for visitors.”
-But, sleep alluded me and I was awake from 3:00 am on.
-Last night, I did better after a great homemade meal on the braai and managed to sleep a full eight hours, only awakening from time to time.
-It’s amazing how a good night’s sleep makes us feel the next day.
+- “Settle down,” I reminded myself, “They’ll be plenty of time for visitors.”
+But, sleep alluded me, and I was awake from 3:00 am on.
+Last night, I did better after a great homemade meal on the braai and managed to sleep a total of eight hours, only awakening from time to time.
+It’s incredible how a good night’s sleep makes us feel the next day.

 The party was fun.
 I knew a few of the women in attendance and had the opportunity to meet several others.
-The food, the champagne, the decorations and the festivities were totally delightful.
+The food, the champagne, the decorations, and the festivities were delightful.

 |They were so close to us we didn’t need to use any zoom on the camera.|

-The chatter around the table was entertaining and interesting and I was never bored for a moment.
-With my short attention span, a true personality flaw, I always make every effort to stay engaged and connected whether in a group or one-on-one.
 It was no problem yesterday with the playfulness and banter between the women.
+The chatter around the table was entertaining and exciting, and I was never bored for a moment.
+With my short attention span, an actual personality flaw, I always make every effort to stay engaged and connected, whether in a group or one-on-one.

 A few stragglers who’d been grazing followed suit.

-By 2:00 pm, Tom stopped in to pick me up, taking a few minutes to meet everyone and then we were on our way back “home.”
-I hesitate to use the word “home” when we truly are homeless nomads but here in the bush, it feels like a home not so much due to the house, but as to our comfort in living in this environment.
+By 2:00 pm, Tom stopped in to pick me up, taking a few minutes to meet everyone, and then we were on our way back “home.”
+I hesitate to use the word “home” when we are homeless nomads, but here in the bush, it feels like a home, not so much due to the house, but our comfort in living in this environment.